 Families are the original and best source of a child’s health, security, care, affection, and socialization.
 Families also help determine a child’s attitudes about school and learning.
 In other words, family involvement is key to student success.
 First, do all you can to prepare your child for a successful school experience every morning.
 If your child is capable, review the school day with your child, perhaps at dinner.
 Find out how to assist your child to generalize skills acquired in school by communicating with your child’s teacher.
 Praise your child for progress, especially progress that your child displays in your home or in the community.
 We believe that one of the most positive contributions parents can make in assisting the school involves reinforcing good behavior at home.
-Many of our students love to bring home daily reports of their accomplishments to share with their families.
-Please take the time to review the reports with your child and give praise for the accomplishments.
-Also, please tell us the skills we might teach your child so that, once acquired, your child can assist your family.

 Our students report that one of their favorite things about the COOK Education Center is that they get to spend time with their friends.
 If you spend any time at COOK Education Center, you will see many examples of students being friendly with one another.
 That’s because our students are directly taught the skills they need for making friends, including how to converse, take turns, be a good sport, and so on.
 They are given many opportunities to practice these skills throughout the school day, prompted and praised if that is necessary.
 The program is designed to help students generalize these skills to a variety of people and settings, including those at home and in the community.